 It will give an overwhelming amount of information.
 The high price tag is not for everyone.
 Only commercial users will need that much of information.

 Especially good for agricultural users.
 It can measure the health of the crops and tell you where to look for problems.

 It’s free.
 It is incredibly smart and it allows high camera control.

 - Free Flight 3

 It is specifically for the parrot drone family.
-It’s awesome and Autonomous features that cost only 20$.
+It’s awesome and Autonomous features cost only 20$.

 - 3DR SOLO

-It updates the firmware automatically unlike other apps like the DJI.
+It updates the firmware automatically unlike another app like the DJI.
 It is incredibly customizable.
 It also does augment reality and geo-fences.

 It’s free.
 It keeps you up-to-date about all the drone news and very good for recreational use.
 There is another version of this app is certified by the FAA.
 It tells you precisely where you can fly and where you cannot.